 FOR DISCUSSION PURPOSES ONLY

-ENRON ENERGY SERVICES, INC.
+NEW POWER COMPANY, INC.

 QUALIFIED SCHEDULING ENTITY SERVICES AGREEMENT

-THIS SERVICES AGREEMENT (this "Agreement") is made and entered into effective as of the _____ day of _________________, 2001 (the “Effective Date”) and between Enron Power Marketing, Inc. ("EPMI") and Enron Energy Services, Inc. ("Customer").
+THIS SERVICES AGREEMENT (this "Agreement") is made and entered into effective as of the _____ day of _________________, 2001 (the “Effective Date”) and between Enron Power Marketing, Inc. ("EPMI") and New Power Company, Inc. ("Customer").
 EPMI and Customer are also referred to herein as a "Party" or collectively as the "Parties".

 In consideration of the mutual promises and agreements contained herein, the receipt and sufficiency of which is hereby acknowledged, Customer agrees to purchase from EPMI certain services for its Load Serving Entity status in regards to scheduling of its load, power supply, bilateral trades, Transmission Congestion Rights (“TCRs”), and Ancillary Services (“AS”) with the Electric Reliability Council of Texas (“ERCOT”) Independent System Operator (“ERCOT ISO”) and EPMI agrees to provide Customer such services on the terms and conditions described herein.